-- 1 section. - 2 (e) The Secretary of State shall disapprove a provisional - 3 legislative rule upon a finding that the rule was unlawfully - 4 promulgated or that the provisional legislative rule or an - 5 amendment thereto exceeds the scope of the law authorizing the - 6 rule's promulgation. - 7 (e) (f) The determination of the Secretary of State shall be - 8 reviewable by the Supreme Court of Appeals under its original - 9 jurisdiction, based upon a petition for a writ of mandamus, - 10 prohibition or certiorari, as appropriate.
-Such proceeding may be - 11 instituted by: - 12 (1) The agency which promulgated the emergency rule; - 13 (2) A member of the Legislature; or - 14 (3) Any person whose personal property interests will be - 15 significantly affected by the approval or disapproval of the - emergency rule by the Secretary of State. - 17 §29A-3-15b.
-Disapproval of emergency rules and provisional - legislative rules by the Attorney General; - 19 judicial review. - 20 (a) Upon the filing of an emergency rule or filing of an - amendment to an emergency rule by the Secretary of State under the - 22 provisions of section fifteen of this article, the Attorney General - shall review such rule or such amendment and, within forty-two - 24 forty-five days of such filing, shall issue a decision as to
+- (e) The Secretary of State shall disapprove a provisional legislative rule upon a finding that the rule was unlawfully promulgated or that the provisional legislative rule or an amendment thereto exceeds the scope of the law authorizing the - 9 rule's promulgation. - (e) (f) The determination of the Secretary of State shall be reviewable by the Supreme Court of Appeals under its original jurisdiction, based upon a petition for a writ of mandamus, prohibition or certiorari, as appropriate.
+Such proceeding may be instituted by: - 15 (1) The agency which promulgated the emergency rule; - 16 (2) A member of the Legislature; or - 17 (3) Any person whose personal property interests will be 18 significantly affected by the approval or disapproval of the 19 emergency rule by the Secretary of State. - 20 §29A-3-15b.
+Disapproval of emergency rules and provisional 21 legislative rules by the Attorney General; 22 judicial review. - (a) Upon the filing of an emergency rule or filing of an amendment to an emergency rule by the Secretary of State under the provisions of section fifteen of this article, the Attorney General

-- whether or not such emergency rule or such amendment to an emergency rule should be disapproved. - 3 (b) The Attorney General shall disapprove an emergency rule or 4 an amendment to an emergency rule if he or she determines: - 5 (1) That the emergency rule or an amendment to the emergency 6 rule exceeds the scope of the law authorizing or directing the 7 promulgation thereof; or

-- (2) That an emergency does not exist justifying the promulgation of the emergency rule or the filing of an amendment to the emergency rule; or - 11 (3) That the emergency rule or an amendment to the emergency 12 rule was not promulgated in compliance with the provisions of 13 section fifteen of this article. - (c) If the Attorney General determines, based upon the contents of the rule or the supporting information filed by the Secretary of State, that the emergency rule should be disapproved, he or she may disapprove such rule without further investigation, notice or hearing.
-If, however, the Attorney General concludes that the information submitted by the Secretary of State is insufficient to allow a proper determination to be made as to whether the emergency rule should be disapproved, he or she may make further investigation, including, but not limited to, requiring the Secretary of State or other interested parties to submit additional information or comment or fixing a date, time and place for the taking of evidence on the issues involved in making a determination under the provisions of this section.
+- 1 shall review such rule or such amendment and, within forty-two - 2 forty-five days of such filing, shall issue a decision as to - 3 whether or not such emergency rule or such amendment to an - 4 emergency rule should be disapproved. - 5 (b) The Attorney General shall disapprove an emergency rule or 6 an amendment to an emergency rule if he or she determines: - 7 (1) That the emergency rule or an amendment to the emergency - 8 rule exceeds the scope of the law authorizing or directing the - 9 promulgation thereof; or - 10 (2) That an emergency does not exist justifying the - 11 promulgation of the emergency rule or the filing of an amendment to - 12 the emergency rule; or - 13 (3) That the emergency rule or an amendment to the emergency - 14 rule was not promulgated in compliance with the provisions of - 15 section fifteen of this article. - 16 (c) If the Attorney General determines, based upon the - 17 contents of the rule or the supporting information filed by the - 18 Secretary of State, that the emergency rule should be disapproved, - 19 he or she may disapprove such rule without further investigation, - 20 notice or hearing.
+If, however, the Attorney General concludes - 21 that the information submitted by the Secretary of State is - insufficient to allow a proper determination to be made as to - whether the emergency rule should be disapproved, he or she may - 24 make further investigation, including, but not limited to, - 25 requiring the Secretary of State or other interested parties to - submit additional information or comment or fixing a date, time and place for the taking of evidence on the issues involved in making a determination under the provisions of this section.